beasleyz/42_GetNextLine/README.md

 		gcc -Wall -Werror -Wextra -I./libft/ -L./libft -lft -o getnextline get_next_line.c main.c

 -I tells the compiler where your library header files are.
-In this case simply in the libft folder './libft'.
+In this case simply in the libft folder `./libft`.

 -L tells it where your to find your actual library.
 Also in `./libft` since you've just created it with 'make'.

 -l takes the name of your library.
-This is the set of characters that come after 'lib' in your library name.
+This is the set of characters that come after `lib` in your library name.

-The last command created an executable in your directory called 'getnextline'.
+The last command created an executable in your directory called `getnextline`.
 Now test it by running:

 		./getnextline sea_wolf.txt